DSbD-Connect/ev_demonstrator/README.md

 ## Adversarial Scenarios
-We demonstrate two attack scenarios where the attack chain can be stopped from further progressing by CHERI's protection mechanisms.
+We demonstrate three attack scenarios where the attack chain can be stopped from further progressing by CHERI's protection mechanisms.

 ### Scenario 1: Buffer Overflow in the Authentication Mechanism on the Login Screen
 - [Demo Video](videos/Ev_Demo_Scenario1_Compressed.mp4)